-Liisa was a founding member and Principal Dancer with the Fargo-Moorhead Ballet from 2006-2013, teaching at the affiliated Gasper's School of Dance and Performing Arts.
+Liisa was a founding member and Principal Dancer with the Fargo-Moorhead Ballet from 2006-2013, teaching at the affiliated Gasper's School of Dance and Performing Arts under the mentorship of Founding Artistic Director Kathy Gasper.
 With the Fargo-Moorhead Ballet, Liisa performed original choreography by Eddie Gasper (choreographer of Tony-nominated musical The Fig Leaves Are Falling), Kathy Gasper, and Matthew Gasper.
 With her promotion to Ballet Mistress in 2012, Liisa took over Founding Director and Ballet Mistress Kathy Gasper's duties.
-Liisa also attended North Dakota State University while dancing and teaching full time, and earned her Bachelors of Arts in Mathematics and Physics, with a minor in French, in 2010.
+Liisa also attended North Dakota State University while dancing and teaching full time, earning her Bachelors of Arts in Mathematics and Physics, with a minor in French.

-Liisa moved to Minneapolis and started teaching at ABAA in 2013, and she is thrilled to continue teaching the wonderful students here, whose love for the art form, enthusiasm, and gracious attitude make working with them a true joy.
-Liisa resides in North Minneapolis with her husband Joe, an architect, and their dogs Louis and Geordi.
+Liisa moved to Minneapolis and started teaching at ABAA in 2013, and she is thrilled to continue working with the wonderful students here, whose love for the art form, enthusiasm, and gracious attitude make it a true joy.
+Liisa resides in North Minneapolis with her husband Joe, an architect, their daughter, and their two English Cocker Spaniels.